TL;DR – Too Long; Didn’t Read

 So what’s next?
 How do you become an Ally, especially as a Christian?

 Good question!
 It’s a tough one, not because it is hard per se, but because there is so much division over this within the Christian Community.
-But there’s one thing I really wanted to share with you before I give you some helpful links for connecting with the LGBTQ+ Community, and that’s a very short quotation from one of my very favourite biblical scholars, Marcus Borg:
+But there’s one thing I really wanted to share with you before I give you some helpful links for exploring further, and that’s a very short quotation from one of my very favourite biblical scholars, Marcus Borg:

 “The Kingdom of God was not about an afterlife, about how to get to heaven, but about the transformation of life here on earth”

 Given how much emphasis is put upon the Kingdom of God, isn’t it wonderful to know that it is all about life, right here and right now?
 It’s not about living a good life for some future reward, but upon living a good life so that the Kingdom of God is felt and experienced here on earth.
 And what is the Kingdom of God, if it isn’t love and acceptance of all, as expressed in the greatest commandment?

 So go out, and give your support to those who desperately need your support.
 It is not the role of the LGBTQ+ Community to defend themselves against the dominant belief system which condemns them for doing nothing more than loving one another, rather it is our role to demand change from within the dominant belief system.
 As Marcus Borg writes in The God We Never Knew: Beyond Dogmatic Religion to a More Authentic Contemporary Faith:

 “The point is not that Jesus was a good guy who accepted everybody, and thus we should do the same (though that would be good).
 Rather, his teachings and behavior reflect an alternative social vision.
 Jesus was not talking about how to be good and how to behave within the framework of a domination system.
 He was a critic of the domination system itself.”